leonkyaw/100-Days-Python/Nokia Snake Game/readme.md

-This game is inspired from snake game on Nokia phone.
+This game is inspired from classic snake game on Nokia keypad phone.